 The Biology A Level is designed to teach students how the structure and function of biological systems can lead to a thorough understanding of life.
 The course offers a broad overview of biological concepts, including fundamentals such as the structure of DNA and cell organisation, complex systems such as the cardiac cycle including homeostasis and control, as well as detailed mechanistic characteristics of muscular control.
 The course also includes biochemistry and the study of pathways, including respiration and photosynthesis.
 Furthermore, the way organisms interact with their environment is investigated through ecology and the evolution of life is studied to appreciate the constant struggle for survival.
 The Biology A Level specification also includes multiple practicals designed to enhance the students' knowledge and understanding of the theory.
 Scientific knowledge will be applied to new situations and students will learn how to critically evaluate scientific advances.
 Finally, there is strong emphasis on the ethical considerations related to biology and the students will learn to appreciate how society makes decisions about biologyrelated issues and how knowledge of the subject can enhance society and the economy.
 Throughout the course students will be challenged to apply their knowledge, analyse data and reach conclusions that are backed by scientific theory.

 The International Biology A Level course is comprised of 6 external exams to be taken over the course of two years.
 In year one you will sit two 1 hour and 30 minute written exams for Unit 1 and 2 that will examine the curriculum.
 Each exam accounts for 40% of the AS grade.
 In addition, Unit 3 is a 1 hour and 20 minute exam that will test the students' practical and experimental knowledge and skills.
 This accounts for the remaining 20% of the AS grade.
 The exams in the second year follow a similar structure, with a total of three exams.
 Unit

-4 is a written examination of 1 hour and 45 minutes, consisting of multiple-choice, short open- response calculations and extended-writing questions.
+Students with A Level Biology may choose to follow further studies abroad or in Cyprus in Biology, Biochemistry, Botany, Forensic Science, Nursing, Medicine, Pharmacy, 4 is a written examination of 1 hour and 45 minutes, consisting of multiple-choice, short open- response calculations and extendedwriting questions.
 Unit 5 has a duration of 1 hour and 45 minutes and in addition to examining the curriculum it also includes questions on a pre-released article.
 Each of these exams account for 40% of the IA2 raw marks.
 Finally, Unit 6 is a 1-hour-and-20-minute exam that will examine practical biology and investigative skills acquired throughout the course.
 This accounts for the final 20% of the IA2 marks.